What Is Positive Action?

 Similarly, you should think about the experience of somebody with a protected characteristic being given a promotion.
 Will they be given the responsibilities to match their title?
 Will they be listened to in meetings and given opportunities to affect decision making?

 For both new hires and promoted staff, the onboarding process is incredibly important.
 If your current processes are not inclusive, review and improve them before you carry out a Positive Action scheme.
-This will ensure that diverse employees from protected groups are made to feel welcome instead of ostracized.
+This will ensure that employees from protected groups are made to feel welcome instead of ostracised.
 It will also improve retention, which can be lower when businesses first begin hiring protected groups.

 What will you do?